techspec8/Azure-Compute/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Cloud Computing in Azure
 - Remote Desktop
 - Wireshark
 - Powershell